jddf/spec/draft-ucarion-jddf-xx.md

 ~~~ cddl
 values = { values: * tstr => schema }
 ~~~
-{: #cddl-values title="CDDL Definition of the Values Form"}
+{: #cddl-values title="CDDL definition of the \"values\" form"}

-Thus, this is a correct schema, describing a mapping from strings to numbers:
+Thus, {{jddf-values-float32}} is a correct schema, describing a mapping from strings to numbers:

 ~~~ json
 { "values": { "type": "float32" }}
 ~~~
+{: #jddf-values-float32 title="A correct JDDF schema using the "values" form"}

 Finally, the eighth form, `discriminator`, describes JSON objects being used as a discriminated union.
 A schema of this form specifies the "tag" (or